 The base layer emphasizes the importance of regular physical activity and social interactions, which are considered integral parts of a healthy lifestyle.

-Vegetables are at the bottom of the Mediterranean diet pyramid because they are the most important.
+Vegetables are at the bottom of the Mediterranean Diet Pyramid because they are the most important.
 Dietary fibers in vegetables and fruits are adsorbents that maintain the necessary composition of microflora in the intestines and protect the body from oncology.

 Interesting fact: the darker in color, the more antioxidants.
 Also, you can see beans, whole grains, olives, seeds, nuts, herbs, garlic and onion.

 Extra virgin olive oil is a must, it is the basis of the basics and the cornerstone of the Mediterranean diet.
-Olive oil, rich in oleic acid, and essential for health, is considered the basis of the Mediterranean diet pyramid because it is rich in polyunsaturated fatty acids that protect your heart and blood vessels.
+Olive oil, rich in oleic acid, and essential for health, is considered the basis of the Mediterranean Diet Pyramid because it is rich in polyunsaturated fatty acids that protect your heart and blood vessels.

 Another reason why olive oil is a staple of Mediterranean cuisine is that it can be consumed daily, with every meal.
 You can add it to almost all meals, not only for health benefits but also for enriching your dinner with new flavors.